ngryman/cz-emoji/readme.md

 $ git cz
 ```

-## Customize
+## Customization

-By default `cz-emoji` comes preconfigured with the [Gitmoji](https://gitmoji.carloscuesta.me/) types.

-But you can customize things on a project basis by adding a configuration section in your `package.json`:
+By default `cz-emoji` comes ready to run out of the box.
+Uses may vary, so there are a few configuration options to allow fine tuning for project needs.

+### How to

+Configuring `cz-emoji` can be handled in the users home directory (`~/.czrc`) for changes to impact all projects or on a per project basis (`package.json`).
+Simply add the config property as shown below to the existing object in either of the locations with your settings for override.

 ```json
 {